thriveweb/deking-new/content/pages/all-projects.md

 slug: projects
 title: Projects
 featuredImage: /images/uploads/3.jpg
-bannerTitle: test
+bannerTitle: View our gallery for inspiration for your new project
-bannerDescription: test
+bannerDescription: >
+  With careful and clever design, you can transition the interior of your home to a great outdoor living space.
-bannerImage: ''
+bannerImage: /images/uploads/9.jpg
 bannerButton:
-  label: ''
+  label: Enquire
-  link: ''
+  link: contact
 meta:
   canonicalLink: ''
   description: ''